 Suddenly, the monster roars with increasing volume, “LUG, LUG, LUG...”.
 The front end of the massive machine lurches upward.
 The crowd jumps back gasping in fear.
 The rear tires spin rooster tails of snow.
 The back end begins to fish-tale like a giant alligator thrashing its way across the storefront.
 With surprising grace it weaves between parked cars and out to the main road.
 The giant fin taillights make for a blazing red trail as the monster disappears into the darkness.
 The entire store is silent.
 Slowly, the frightened people emerged from their hiding places.

 It was only a matter of time before the patron detectives would figure out the car had returned for someone in the store.
 It was about to become a very biased whodunit with me as the primary suspect based on my young age, my lack of transportation, and the fact that I was entirely guilty.
 My Peter Pan mobster days were over.
 I was going to jail.

 “Think” I said to myself.
 I had to leave the store before the police arrived.
-I couldn’t be an eyewitness to my own car.
+I couldn’t be interogated about my own car.
 I knew I would crack at “Hello son...”.

 The store was returning back to business surprisingly quick.
 I made it to the parking lot (as if going to a car) without anyone stopping me.
 I eventually made it to the main road and found a phone booth across the street.